 But actually, this house promotes some very good things that we all need in this world like hard work, tolerance, and kindness.

 Here’s why: Cornell’s history of social liberalism coupled with their unfortunate reputation of being the most “meh” Ivy make Cornellians the ideal Hufflepuffs.
 Not only that, Cornell prides itself for its diversity (tolerance), and many Cornellians claim that there is waay more workload at Cornell than at Harvard (hard work), which as we all know is Cornellians’ sad effort to compensate for their “worst Ivy” reputation.
 The cool thing about Cornell, however, is that their campus looks a lot like Hogwarts, with it near a lake and all that.

 As for Brown, do you even NEED an explanation?
 Student activism, stereotype of student being lazy stoners, Brunonians’ laidback attitude, you name it.
 Brown is literally the real world manifestation of Hufflepuff.
-Fun fact: Emma Watson, aka Hermione Greanger, also went this school, which I guess should have made her a Hufflepuff.
-(Another fun fact: Watson graduated there in 2014 and became a kickass feminist, and also ironically every straight guys’ sexual awakening)
+Fun fact: Emma Watson, aka Hermione Greanger, also went this school, and graduated there in 2014, which I guess should have made her a Hufflepuff.

 “Or yet in wise old Ravenclaw,